sogaiu/bupstash/doc/man/bupstash-get.1.md

 ### Get a tarball

-The builtin directory put creates a tarball from a directory, so to extract it we use tar.
+The built in directory put creates a tarball from a directory, so to extract it we use tar.

 ```